Thoughts on AI Scribes for Clinical documentation in NZ

 Nuance Dragon solutions have millions of users, over 10 thousand healthcare organisations; delivering proven savings and ROI case studies in NZ and throughout the world.
 Microsoft bought Nuance – Dragon in 2021 for a record $20 billion and have now combined it with their large ChatGPT investment in producing the award winning – Dragon® Ambient eXperience™.

 DAX Copilot combines proven AI and Large Language Models (LLMs) and is backed by Microsoft’s scale, strength, and security.
 Award-winning AI built on a rich clinical data sets, anchored in 1B+ minutes of medical dictation and 15M+ ambient encounter annotated notes annually.
-Established on the platform which the existing Dragon Medical One (widely used throughout NZ) sits, automating clinical tasks & notes, all from one vendor, on one platform (Microsoft Azure).
+Established on the platform which the existing Dragon Medical One (widely used throughout NZ & Australia) sits, automating clinical tasks & notes, all from one vendor, on one platform (Microsoft Azure).

 DAX Copilot will be coming to APAC & NZ sometime in the future, and we will let customers know as soon as dates are confirmed.
 Microsoft have already opened their first hyperscale data centre in New Zealand, ensuring sensitive data is kept on our shores.
 The extra time for DAX to deploy here helps ensure data sovereignty and the statistical data used to train models match our regional and specific kiwi needs.